rahulshah100/ChatRoomSystem/README.md

 # ChatRoomSystem
-SignUp, LogIn, Create a Chat room or Join a room of our site and enjoy your private chat.
-Do check out our About Page and don't forget to logout after chatting.
+SignUp, LogIn and Create a Chat room... or Join an existing chat room of our system.
+Check out our About Page and don't forget to logout after having your chat.

 Technologies used: Php, Javascript, JQuery.
 Other Utility: Bootstrap, Html, Css, mysql db.